MaveCordes/BaoBoardgameAI/README.rst

 BaoeasyAI
 ---------
-Simple boardgame called BAO implemented in easyAI provided by Zylko (zulko.github.io/easyai/) Play against another player or the AI
+Simple boardgame called BAO implemented in easyAI provided by Zulko_ (zulko.github.io/easyai/) Play against another player or the AI

 How to play